ybotman/TangoTiempoFE/README Stack.md

 ### State Management
 - **React Context API**: Used for managing global state across the application.
-- **Redux/Zustand**: Considered for more complex state management needs, especially as the app scales.

 ### Version Control
 - **Git**: Version control system used to track changes in the codebase.